Self-Explaining Reinforcement Learning for Mobile Network Resource Allocation: Self-explaining reinforcement learning

-\glspl{senn} consists of three modules: conceptizer, parametrizer, and aggregator.
-The conceptizer acts as a feature extractor, providing the concept vector, a dimensionality-reduced input data representation \cite{senns}.
-The parametrizer takes in the input and produces a relevance score vector for each output class that weights each element of the concept vector.
-Lastly, the aggregator implements a function that aggregates the concept vector and relevance score matrix.
-Authors of \glspl{senn} implement an aggregator as an inner product between relevance scores and concept vectors, resulting in the final output, expressed as:
+\glspl{senn} consist of three modules: conceptizer, parametrizer, and aggregator.
+The conceptizer extracts features, providing the concept vector $\mathbf{h}$, the parametrizer produces a relevance score vector $\mathbf{R}$.
+Lastly, the aggregator aggregates the concept vector and relevance score matrix, and is implemented through dot product.
+Final output, is expressed as:

-where, $\theta$ are relevance scores matrix, $h$ are concepts vector and $g$ is aggregating function.
+where, $\mathbf{R}$ are relevance scores matrix, $\mathbf{h}$ is concept vector, $C$ and $m$ are number of classes and number of concepts respectively.